 I used to have cells in the extremes of my worksheet filled which resulted in the scroll bars being stretched very thin.
 Since then, I am only using the top-left part of the worksheet but it is difficult to scroll through since the scroll bars are still stretched.
 How do I bring them back to normal?

-All text in a single column, required text not in every line. but
+All text in a single column, required text not in every line. but does repeat.

 I think it's an easy one but for the life of me I can't get around it. ccasionally while re-typing data in fields with the intention of saving-as a new file, an error message appears saying "no more than 20 characters" This happens even when the number of characters is LESS than 20!
 I have tried clearing cell contents, copying & pasting, re-setting conditions/parameters for columns/rows etc., and nothing seems to work with any consistency.
 Instead of looking for a work-around solution I'd like to find the actual corrective action.

 Can I limit the text length in a cell that contains a formula?
 You may say "Limit the text length in the input cell".
 That can't be done because the formula in the resultant cell takes text from two other cells in addition to the input cell.
 I need to limit the overall text length to, let say, 50 characters.

 I've set up a filing system which saves sheets/ workbooks based on the value of a cell - Range("B1") Everything works great apart from when ThisFile String length exceeds 31 characters which you may know is the max useable character length for a sheet name - I had no idea!
 8-0